Cloudy, Breezy & Cooler for Sunday

 QUAD CITIES, IA/IL- ***FIRST ALERT DAY in effect from Midnight until 7 PM Monday for Accumulating snow and slick roads***

-TONIGHT: Mostly cloudy with a chance for a rain/sleet/snow mix overnight, becoming all snow toward morning.
+TONIGHT: Mostly cloudy with a chance for a rain or a rain/sleet/freezing rain/snow mix overnight.
 Low: 32°.
 Wind: E 10-20+ mph.

-MONDAY: Mostly cloudy, breezy and cooler with rain, snow and/or sleet during the morning hours, changing to snow.
-1″ to 3″ snow accumulations possible.
+MONDAY: Mostly cloudy, breezy and cooler with rain, snow and/or sleet during the early morning hours, changing to all snow.
+1″ to 3″ snow accumulations possible in the QC Metro.
 High: 37°.
 Wind: E 10-20+ mph.

 Copyright 2020 KWQC.
 All rights reserved.